How to Stage a Home on a Budget: Simple Tips That Sell

 2. Deep Clean Every Corner

-Budget-Friendly Hack: Use DIY cleaning solutions with vinegar, baking soda, or lemon to save money while achieving sparkling results.
+Budget-Friendly Hack: Use DIY cleaning solutions with vinegar, baking soda, or lemon to save money while still achieving sparkling results.

 3. Rearrange Your Furniture